 How to Read a Stock Table

-You can use stock tables to select promising investment opportunities and to monitor your stocks’ performance.
+Learning how to read stocks by using stock tables to gather information can help you select promising investment opportunities and monitor your stocks’ performance.
 The stock tables in major business publications, such as The Wall Street Journal and Investor’s Business Daily, are loaded with information that can help you become a savvy investor.

 |52-Wk High||52-Wk Low||Name (Symbol)||Div||Vol||Yld||P/E||Day Last||Net Chg|

 To properly read stocks, you must first understand what each column in the stock chart means:

 52-week high: This column gives you the highest price that particular stock has reached in the most recent 52-week period.

 52-week low: This column gives you the lowest price that particular stock has reached in the most recent 52-week period.